VadymPavlenkoUA/ConferenceRoomBookingApp/README.md

 **Business Rules**
 - Bookings are restricted to the 06:00–23:00 time range.
 This was treated as a reasonable business rule because the pricing system is also based on these time periods.
-- The initial seed data assigns specific services to specific halls as example data. centralized in the Application layer, for straightforward EF Core integration.
+- The initial seed data assigns specific services to specific halls as example data.
-- Report aggregation is performed at the repository level (translated into SQL via EF Core) rather than in the Application layer, for query performance on larger datasets.
-- The seed data assigns a specific set of services to each hall as an illustrative example, since the task's initial data only defines a general list of available services.